 Using visual social media in general has become ordinary, with Pinterest and Instagram, among other sites and apps, dominating visual social media.
-The NYTimes featured this trend last summer in a blog post.
-As a photographer realizes, there is a definite appeal to sharing visual experiences, and it makes him rethink his own camera usage while on a 6 day hike in Japan:
+The [NYTimes featured this trend last summer in a blog post](broken link removed).
+As photographer Craig Mod realizes, there is a definite appeal to sharing visual experiences, and it makes him rethink his own camera usage while on a 6 day hike in Japan:

 “smartphones further squish the full spectrum of photographic storytelling: capture, edit, collate, share, and respond.
 I saw more and shot more, and returned from the forest with a record of both the small details—light and texture and snippets of life—and the conversations that floated around them on my social networks.”